 What is Nuclear Transfer In higher organisms including humans, both nucleus and mitochondria (an organelle responsible for energy synthesis located outside the nucleus in the cytoplasm) contain DNA.
 In normal sexual reproduction, offspring inherit their mitochondrial DNA from the mother.
 This type of inheritance pattern is generally known as maternal inheritance.
 But, when the mother passes defective mitochondria to the child, fatal heart, liver, brain or muscular disorders can result.

 The only possible method to overcome this situation is through nuclear transfer, which allows the mother to provide her nuclear DNA to the child, but not her (defective) mitochondrial DNA.
-Nuclear transfer is an invasive procedure where an in-vitro fertilized egg’s nucleus (from two parents) is transferred into an enucleated ovum (egg cell with the nucleus removed) provided by a third donor.
-The purpose of the donation of an enucleated cell is to provide the child with non-defective mitochondria, from a woman other than the mother.
+Nuclear transfer is an invasive procedure where an in-vitro fertilized egg’s nucleus (containing the mother’s DNA) is transferred into an enucleated ovum (egg cell with the nucleus removed) provided by a donor.
+The purpose of the donation of an enucleated cell is to provide the child with non-defective mitochondria, from a healthy donor other than the mother.
 This results in a three-parent embryo.
 Its nucleus is formed by the fusion of sperm and mother’s oocyte nucleus, and its cytoplasm is provided by the enucleated donor cell.
-This results in the inheritance of DNA from three different sources, the nuclear DNA is from sperm and recipient oocyte, and the mitochondrial DNA is mainly through the donor.
+This results in the inheritance of DNA from three different sources, the nuclear DNA is from sperm and the mother, and the mitochondrial DNA is mainly through the donor.